 …

+The Relative Compact LCI field is only used in the Passive TB Ranging LCI Table Report element (see 9.4.2.304 (Passive TB Ranging LCI Table element) that contains an RSTA LCI report field.
+The reported location of the RSTA serves as the reference location for the reporting of the Relative Latitude, Longitude, and Altitude subfields in the Relative Compact LCI field. (#3020)

-The Relative Latitude subfield contains a signed integer in two’s complement format indicating the latitude offset of the reported location in relation to the specified reference location, in units of 1.8e-07 deg.
-(Corresponds to approximately two cm at the equator.) (#1789)
+The Relative Latitude subfield contains a signed integer in two’s complement format indicating the latitude offset of the reported location in relation to the RSTAreference location, in units of 1.8e-07 deg.
+(Corresponds to approximately two cm at the equator.) (#1789, #3020)

-The Relative Longitude subfield contains a signed integer in two’s complement format indicating the longitude offset of the reported location in relation to the specified reference location, in units of 1.8e-07 deg.
-(Corresponds to approximately two cm at the equator.) (#1790)
+The Relative Longitude subfield contains a signed integer in two’s complement format indicating the longitude offset of the reported location in relation to the RSTA reference location, in units of 1.8e-07 deg.
+(Corresponds to approximately two cm at the equator.) (#1790, #3020)

-The Relative Altitude subfield contains a signed integer in two’s complement format indicating the elevation offset of the reported location in relation to the specified reference location, in units of 2 cm.
+The Relative Altitude subfield contains a signed integer in two’s complement format indicating the elevation offset of the reported location in relation to the RSTA reference location, in units of 2 cm. (#3020)